iZ86/DIT2123OOM/README.md

 private void setupViewPanel() - Sets up the checkInViewPanel.

-public void createBagPartialView(ActionListener listenForCloseBagPartialViewButton) -
+public void createBagPartialView(ActionListener listenForRemoveBagPartialViewButton) -
-Creates a BagPartialView object with the ActionListener listenForCloseBagPartialViewButton added to the JButton closeBagPartialViewButton, and adds the BagPartialView to LinkedList<BagPartialView> bagPartialViews, and adds its viewPanel to the checkInViewPanel.
+Creates a BagPartialView object with the ActionListener listenForRemoveBagPartialViewButton added to the JButton removeBagPartialViewButton, and adds the BagPartialView to LinkedList<BagPartialView> bagPartialViews, and adds its viewPanel to the checkInViewPanel.

 public void removeBagPartialView(int index) - Removes the BagPartialView from the LinkedList<BagPartialView> bagPartialViews and remove it from the checkInViewPanel.